Eastbourne: Musicians

 Claude Debussy finished composing La mer at the Grand Hotel in 1905.
+He described Eastbourne to his publisher as "a charming peaceful spot: the sea unfurls itself with an utterly British correctness."

 The pianist Russ Conway was a resident for many years.

+Singer Leapy Lee, known for his 1968 hit song, Little Arrows, was born in Eastbourne as Graham Pulleyblank in 1939.

-Dec Cluskey from the 60s band The Bachelors is resident in Eastbourne.
-Dec and his brother Con performed together as The Bachelors right up until the 2020s, Con died on 8 April 2022, aged 86.
+Dec Cluskey from the 1960s band The Bachelors is resident in Eastbourne.

 Several bands have formed in Eastbourne, including: Toploader, Easyworld, the Divided, ROAM and Mobiles.

-Musician Robin Romei is a resident of Eastbourne, and has written a song named after the town.
+Spider Stacy, member of The Pogues, was born in Eastbourne in 1958.

 David Bowie performed in Eastbourne several times.
-He included a mention of Eastbourne in his 1967 single, "The Laughing Gnome": "Well I gave him roasted toadstools and a glass of dandelion wine, Then I put him on a train to Eastbourne, Carried his bag and gave him a fag ..."
+He included a mention of Eastbourne in his 1967 single, "The Laughing Gnome".

-Spider Stacy, member of The Pogues, was born in Eastbourne in 1958.

 Scientists

 "Darwin's Bulldog" Thomas Henry Huxley spent the last few years of his life in Eastbourne.

+Frederick Gowland Hopkins, biochemist and Nobel prizewinner, was born in Eastbourne.

 Frederick Soddy, radiochemist and economist, was born in Eastbourne and studied at Eastbourne College.